fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 If you are making a network request or reading a file - then you need an abstraction.

-It is also good practice to create abstractions for services and 3rd party libraries, since it gives you the agility to chance vendor without having to rewrite the entire app.
+It is also good practice in general to create abstractions for services and 3rd party libraries.
+Since it gives you the agility to chance vendor without having to rewrite the entire app.

 Even if you don't plan to write tests or switch libraries.